art-abdulwadud/responsive-web-page/README.md

 ```
 display: block;
 ```
 The toggling effect is then activated in the JavaScript file on clicking the `.open-menu` span tag.
+And we also want to hide the `.open-menu` span tag as soon as the sidebar is fully open.
+For the `.main-grid`, we'll create another class called `.main-grid-active` which will be bigger in size and we'll replace that with the `.main-grid` class.
 ```
 closeMenu.addEventListener('click', () => {
 	sidebarActive = false